 We do know that an obscure triggering event creates stress in the pigment-producing cells of the skin.
 An over-reactive immune system mistakenly identifies these stressed-out cells as intruders.
 Specialize cells called T-cells neutralize these ‘enemies,’ driving progressive skin depigmentation.
 This can happen to anyone, at any age, in any social group.

 The current thinking is that vitiligo represents a group of immune-mediated disorders with a similar outcome – the appearance of white patches on the skin.
-The convergence theory states that intense psychological stress, genetic predisposition, altered cellular environment, toxins exposure and impaired digestion can all contribute to the initiation process of vitiligo.
+Intense psychological stress, genetic predisposition, altered cellular environment, toxins exposure and impaired digestion can all contribute to the initiation process of vitiligo.

 About half of vitiligo cases begin in childhood, often popping up in springtime without warning.
 Children with vitiligo may have a higher chance of developing other autoimmune diseases, such as alopecia areata, diabetes mellitus, pernicious anemia, Addison's disease and thyroid disorder.
 Although rare, hypothyroidism is particularly worrisome in this age group because of its potential impact on growth and health status.

 Children born to parents who both have the disorder are more likely to develop vitiligo.
 However, most children will not get vitiligo even if one parent has it.
 In children with focal and segmental vitiligo, there is often no family history of vitiligo or other autoimmune disorders.

 Generalized vitiligo is associated with a tendency to autoimmune illnesses, the most common being thyroid disease.
 Weak correlations between vitiligo and endocrinopathies, type 1 diabetes, Addison’s disease, lupus, rheumatoid arthritis, and alopecia areata are also observed.
 In small studies it was found that vitiligo might negatively affect hearing and eyesight.